llabend/laura-abend/about-me.md

 1. 🛬 Visiting friends & family around the U.S.

 ### 3 Random Facts
+🇦🇺 I was born in Australia, but grew up in the U.S.

 🎭 I once towed a small puppet theater behind a tandem bicycle, performing for the curious souls of Michigan during their annual Tour Detroit bike event.

-🍿 I have seen all 94 Best Picture winners.
-Frank Capra's 1938 flick, *You Can't Take It With You*, is my favorite of the bunch.
+🍿 I have seen all 94 Best Picture winners. *You Can't Take It With You*, Frank Capra's 1938 flick, is my favorite of the bunch.

-🎃 I've been a finalist in or won most Halloween costume contests I've entered.